Judge to decide if Scott Peterson victim of jury misconduct - KESQ

 The defense said she lied on the lengthy questionnaire given to prospective jurors that asked among other things whether she was a crime victim or had ever filed a lawsuit.

-Nice testified that she she may have improperly answered questions, but did so truthfully.
+Nice testified that she may have improperly answered questions, but did so truthfully.

 “I didn’t write it on the questionnaire because it never crossed my mind, ever,” she said about the restraining order.
 “It wasn’t done intentionally — it didn’t cross my mind.”